 - 1. Children will be sent home from school for live head lice.
 In the event the child has TWO cases of live lice in a semester, he or she will be sent home until free of both live lice and nits (eggs). - 2.
 Health office staff will provide written treatment information and instructions, including how to check and identify head lice. - 3.
 A child who is sent home from school for head lice should miss no more than two school days. - 4.
 A child who has been sent from school due to head lice must come to the health office for inspection before returning to class. - 5.
 A child who returns to class with nits (eggs) will be checked again in 7-10 days. - 6.
 Families are encouraged to report head lice to the school health office. - 7.
-Individual buildings will perform classroom-wide or school-wide head checks as needed in order to control the condition at school. - Nit removal will be emphasized for effective management of the condition.
+Individual buildings will perform classroom-wide or school-wide head checks as needed in order to control the condition at school.

+Nit removal will be emphasized for effective management of the condition.
 For more information call the nurse at your child's school.

-HELP - Homework Enrichment Learning Program a Grade Recovery Intervention Program-Grades 9-12
+HELP - Homework Enrichment Learning Program a Grade Recovery Intervention Program-Grades 9-12 student with a missing assignment, regardless of their grade.

-The purpose of the HELP is to provide extended learning time for students who are failing or are near failing.
-There-fore when a student has a D or an F they will be placed in the HELP to assist in finishing any incomplete work.
-The HELP system has been amended to include the option for teachers to assign HELP(s) for any student with a missing assignment, regardless of their grade.
 However, teachers will still be required to assign HELP(s) for students with missing assignments in a class where the student is earning a D or F. The HELP is designed to provide an additional learning environment outside of the normal academic day, with the availability of an individual instructor.
 Students will be placed in the HELP only when it is seen as helping them academically.
 Students will not be placed in the program as a punitive action.
 Once students have completed the required schoolwork, they will be excused from HELP.
 All students assigned to the HELP must hand in their completed assignment to the HELP supervisor.